 Disconnected Customer Data Leads to Disconnected Customer Experiences

-As organizations navigate these turbulent times, establishing and building customer relationships is a vital imperative.
-Customers still expect fast, personalized experiences, but they are also looking to the companies they do business with to engage in a way that’s relevant.
+As organizations navigate these turbulent times, establishing and building customer relationships is a vital imperative to building brand loyalty.
+Customers still expect fast, personalized experiences, but they are also looking to the companies they do business with to engage in a way that’s relevant to the consumer.
 Today, that means aligning communications and services to support those sheltering in place, including aligning products and services with what’s really required, addressing real-time inventory realities, and aligning messaging with delivery requirements.
 This also requires a more holistic view of customers, not only of their households but their communities, for example, to align with the reality that many are stepping up to care for others.

 To address these evolving requirements, managing customer data is essential.
 The challenge is that this data is often siloed, disconnected, and inconsistent.
 Without connected data that helps you understand your customers better, you cannot deliver connected, relevant customer experiences that today’s realities require.

-No matter your industry, one reality confronts your business: You need to quickly shift your customer data strategy so you have the data you need to create connected, relevant customer experiences.
+No matter your industry, one reality confronts your brand: You need to quickly shift your customer data strategy so you have the data you need to create a connected consumer experience.

 The Evolving Role of Data in the Experience Economy